How to Make a Low Ceiling Look Higher? Top Expert Insights

 Once you’re locked into the Magic Kingdom’s Portrait Chamber with no visible exit, the room seems small and claustrophobic—or does it?
 When the room goes dark and then illuminated spooky pictures start to stretch, your eyes are drawn up.
 Was the ceiling always that high?

-Take a look at some of the “tricks” professional designers incorporate into their plans:
+Take a look at some of the low ceiling design tricks professional designers use to make the ceiling visually higher.

-Any molding that protrudes down from the ceiling will make it seem even lower than it actually is.
-Remove the crown molding for a clean look or replace with a narrower style.
-Be sure to paint the molding the same colour as the ceiling to give the illusion of extra height.
+Any moulding that protrudes down from the ceiling will make it seem even lower than it actually is.
+Remove the crown moulding for a clean look or replace with a narrower style.
+Be sure to paint the moulding the same colour as the ceiling to give the illusion of extra height.

 Install flush-mounted lights